 Disaster response involves putting the disaster plan into action and gathering all resources needed.
 When reaction to a disaster is prompt and efficient, the effects to the records can be minimized.

-- Conservation Center for Art and Historic Artifacts (CCAHA) Technical Bulletins:
+Conservation Center for Art and Historic Artifacts Technical Bulletins:

-There are numerous resources available to public records custodians interested in vital records identification and protection.
-Our records analysts can assist agencies in utilizing standard records management tools to enhance emergency preparedness planning.
+There are numerous resources available to public records custodians interested in essential records identification and protection.
+Our records analysts (local government agencies and state government agencies) can assist agencies in utilizing standard records management tools to enhance emergency preparedness planning.
+We regularly offer a workshop on Essential Records and Disaster Preparedness.
+For the latest records management news, including preparing for natural disasters and upcoming workshops, visit our records management blog.

 The State Historical Records Advisory Board in collaboration with the State Archives has produced a series of tutorials that provide basic information about the care and handling of family papers.
 Disaster preparedness information is available in: